asanchezyali/Zmodn/docs/getting-started.rst

     pip install zmodn
     zmodn.__version__

-Create a :obj:`Zmodn` instance
+Create a :obj:`~.zmodn.Zmodn` instance
 ------------------------------

-The :obj:`Zmodn` class is the main interface to the library.
+The :obj:`zmodn` class is the main interface to the library.
 It represents a set of integers modulo a given modulus.
 The modulus must be a positive integer.
 The representatives of the set are given as a list of integers or a single integer.
 In this example, we create a :obj:`Zmodn` instance representing the set of integers modulo 5 with representatives 1, 2, 3, 4, and 5 (which are equivalent to 1, 2, 3, 4, and 0 modulo 5, respectively):